ShravanBk5/NessusLab/README.md

 Downloaded an ISO of Windows 10 and set up the virtal machine using VWware with network adapter set to Bridged mode.

 Launched the Virtual Windows machine and disabled the firewall.
+Copyed the IP address.

-Open Nessus and logged in to the localhost
+Open Nessus and logged in to the localhost.
+Now to create scan.
+Selected Basic Network Scan